 In addition to the basic child support obligation derived from the guideline, there are expenses that will be shared by the parties in proportion to the income earned by each.
 The expenses include extraordinary medical expenses, health insurance, and daycare.
-In certain circumstances private school tuition may included as a child support obligation.
+In certain circumstances, private school tuition may be included as a child support obligation.

 In instances where a child lives with a parent more than 65% of the time, that parent is considered to have sole physical custody for purposes of calculating child support.
 If the child lives with either parent less than 65% of the time, then the parties are considered to have shared physical custody, and the child support obligation is adjusted to the guideline.